 - The Pond House Cafe, in the center of the idyllic Elizabeth Park Rose Garden

 If you’re interested in something a little more casual for dinner or an evening drink, the small craft brewery craze is as strong in Hartford as anywhere else.

-Some of the best Connecticut breweries are centered around Hartford:
+Some of the best breweries in Connecticut are centered around Hartford:

 - New Park Brewing in West Hartford